-With a little help from our friends at Northfield School of the Liberal Arts and Eighth Day Institute, New Symposium has now grown to the point where we will soon establish ourselves as a 501c3 non-profit corporation with a Board of Trustees who understand and believe in a world where dialogue is rescued from the corrupting influences of special interests and returned to the common people [demos] from whom it must once again draw its strength [kratos] if we are to function as free men and women who are fundamentally self-respecting and self-reliant but thoroughly capable of acting collectively on shared principles with respect for one another.
+With a little help from thoughtful friends at Northfield School of the Liberal Arts, Eighth Day Institute, and most recently Friends University, New Symposium Society has gradually grown to become a 501c3 non-profit corporation with a Board of Trustees who understand and believe in a world where dialogue is rescued from the corrupting influences of special interests and returned to the common people [demos] from whom it must once again draw its strength [kratos] if we are to function as free men and women who are fundamentally self-respecting and self-reliant but thoroughly capable of acting collectively on shared principles with respect for one another.

 One final procedural note.
 The active symposium will show up as